apache/calcite-avatica-go/site/develop/avatica-go.md

 ### Manual set up
 1. Install [Go](https://golang.org/doc/install).

+For Go 1.10 and below, install the dependencies (skip these steps if using Go 1.11 and above):
-2. Install [dep](https://github.com/golang/dep): `go get -u github.com/golang/dep/cmd/dep`
+1a.
+Install [dep](https://github.com/golang/dep): `go get -u github.com/golang/dep/cmd/dep`

-3. Install dependencies by running `dep ensure -v` from the root of the repository.
+1b.
+Install dependencies by running `dep ensure -v` from the root of the repository.

-4. The test suite requires access to an instance of Avatica running HSQLDB and an instance of Apache Phoenix running the Phoenix Query Server.
+2. The test suite requires access to an instance of Avatica running HSQLDB and an instance of Apache Phoenix running the Phoenix Query Server.

 You should then set the `HSQLDB_HOST` and `PHOENIX_HOST` environment variables.
 For example: